DIAGNijmegen/website-content/content/pages/highlights/Radboud_Science_Award_2018.md

 title: Radboud Science Award 2018 for Jeroen van der Laak and Geert Litjens
 date: 10-06-2018
+description: This week, the Radboud Science Award was awarded to Hanneke van Ouden, Thijs Eijsvogels, Jeroen van der Laak and Geert Litjens.
+In addition to recognizing excellent research, this award aims at connecting academic research to primary school teaching programs.
 picture: RSA_2018.jpg
 groups: diag, pathology